Joach-lab/3-Amigos-Restaurant/README.md

 # 3-Amigos-Restaurant Tacos and Buritos Sales overview
-## The goal of this project is to investigate the Sales of Buritos and Tacos at 3-amigos-Restaurant in order for the restaurant manager to assess the success of the burrito introduction, identify areas for improvement, and make informed decisions about future menu offerings.
+## The goal of this project is to investigate the Sales of Buritos and Tacos at 3-amigos-Restaurant in order to assess the success of burrito and Taco introduction and make informed decisions about future menu offerings.

 **Founded in 2016, 3-amigos-Restaurant is a restaurant established in 3 cities in the United States**. **At the start in 2016, their Menu included Buritos and Tacos** in 3 Cities(Newbury Park ,Thousand Oaks and Woodland Hills) of various types meeting consumers of different Demographics.